 A new CEO was appointed to lead a $2 billion spin-off of a 100-year-old organization.
-Although this new CEO was extremely qualified for the job (having previously held three CEO positions), the CHRO approached Bravanti to facilitate a new leader assimilation program immediately.
-Despite the experience level of the CEO, the organization felt it was vital to assimilate the new leader by uncovering both the personal and professional concerns of the team and removing any anxieties to ensure a smooth transition.
+Although this new CEO was extremely qualified for the job (having previously held three CEO positions), the CHRO approached Bravanti to facilitate a new leader and team acceleration program immediately.
+Despite the experience level of the CEO, the organization felt it was vital to accelerate and integrate the new leader by uncovering both the personal and professional concerns of the team and removing any anxieties to ensure a smooth transition.

 When a new leader is tasked with leading a new team, understanding the team’s issues and concerns is one of the biggest challenges.
-Bravanti was able to speed up the learning process for the leader and team by implementing the below process which aided both new leader and team assimilation:
+Bravanti was able to speed up the learning process for the leader and team by implementing the below process which aided both new leader and team:

 - The facilitator met with the CEO to prepare an appropriate communication to share with the team and generate engagement.
 At this point, the leader selected key questions to determine the outputs of the team sessions